-Git is one of the most common version control systems (see Section 3.2.2 [Version controlled source], page 64).
+Git is one of the most common version control systems (see Section 3.2.2 [Version controlled source], page 72).
 When libgit2 is present, and Gnuastro's programs are run within a version controlled directory, outputs will contain the version number of the working directory's repository for future reproducibility.
-See the COMMIT keyword header in Section 4.9 [Output headers], page 112, for a discussion.
+See the COMMIT keyword header in Section 4.9 [Output FITS files], page 124, for a discussion.